dotnetthailand/dotnetthailand.github.io/content/testing/gauge-and-taiko/setup-gauge.md

 cd gauge-example
 gauge init ts
 ```
-- Optionally, you can change a folder name (project name) to any name that you like.
+- Optionally, you can change a folder name (project name) to any name that you want.
+- *Tip* use `gauge init js` to create a Gauge project with JavaScript template.
 - Install all Node.js packages with yarn.
 ```
 yarn install